JetBrains/intellij-sdk-docs/topics/_shared/snippets.md

 > If a topic you are interested in is not covered in the above sections, let us know via the **Was this page helpful?** feedback form below or [other channels](getting_help.topic#problems-with-the-guide).
 >
 > Please be specific about the topics and reasons for adding them, and leave your email in case we need more details.
+Thanks for your feedback!
 >
 {title="Something missing?" style="note"}